codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-exercises.md

 The code for this chapter is in the `ch04` directory of `ThinkJavaCode2`.
-See page in section **Using the code examples** for instructions on how to download the repository.
+See page in section Using the code examples for instructions on how to download the repository.
 Before you start the exercises, we recommend that you compile and run the examples.

-If you have not already read Appendix **16.4**, now might be a good time.
+If you have not already read Appendix 16.4, now might be a good time.
 It describes an efficient way to test programs that take input from the user and display specific output.

 **Exercise 5.1:**

 The purpose of this exercise is to take code from a previous exercise and redesign it as a method that takes parameters.
-You should start with a working solution to Exercise **3.2**.
+You should start with a working solution to Exercise 3.2.